Sweet Adelines International competition: History

 The first convention was held in Tulsa, Oklahoma in 1947 for quartets – two years after the foundation of the first Sweet Adelines Inc. chapter in the city.
 The competition was expanded to include choruses in 1973 and in 2000 the Harmony Classic competition for small and medium-sized choruses was introduced.
 Originally, Harmony Classic was held independently but since 2009 all three are now hosted together and run over the course of the convention week.
-A fourth event, the "Rising Star" competition, was introduced in 1999 for quartets whose members are under-25 years old.
+A fourth event, the "Rising Star" competition, was introduced in 1999 for quartets whose members are 25 years old or younger.
 It was also held as part of convention from 2009 until 2012 but due to scheduling and cost constraints is now held independently again.
 Many non-competitive performances are also held during convention week, including by the previous year's chorus and quartet champions.

 The convention is usually held in a city in the continental United States but has thrice been held internationally (England 1977, Canada 1962, 2007) and four times in Hawaii (1969, 1987, 2008, 2013).
 A "spectacular fifty-year anniversary celebration" was held in New Orleans during the 1995 convention and the competition was to be held there a decade later in 2005, but was moved due to Hurricane Katrina.
 From 2015 to 2017, the city of Las Vegas hosted the convention – the first time that the event has stayed in the same location for more than one year.
 The 2020 "75th Diamond Anniversary" convention is expected to be the first use of the newly renovated Kentucky International Convention Center in Louisville, Kentucky – expecting to draw 10,000 attendees.
 Since 2004, the competition has been livestreamed over the internet as a popular donation-funded webcast, operated by an in-house media production team.

 In recent years, the formal events of convention week proceed as follows: